PSHE and RSE Curriculum Statement

 • That babies are made during sexual intercourse.

-• About the changes which relate to puberty such as menstruation and voice
+• About the changes which relate to puberty such as menstruation and voice breaking.

 At Kimberley Primary School, the above is taught through the PSHE Matters Programme.